Women leaders reviewing workload, capacity, and invisible labor

 This kind of coaching looks like:

-- Strategies that respect bandwidth: building marketing plans that fit available energy instead of draining it.
+• Strategies that respect bandwidth: building marketing plans that fit available time, attention, and delivery capacity.

-- Offers that align with capacity: focusing on clarity and depth over volume and complexity.
+• Offers designed for capacity: focusing on clarity and depth over volume and complexity.

 It’s not about lowering ambition.
 It’s about scaling in a way that’s sustainable.